The rise of data-driven weather forecasting

 \subsection{Checking for statistical consistency}

-Statistical consistency is a key attribute of a forecast.
+We attempt now to assess the statistical consistency between the deterministic forecasts and the corresponding observations.
 Here we try to answer questions like ``Is the forecast able to mimic the observation statistical distribution?'', ``Is the forecast able to forecast extreme events of the same intensity as the observed ones?'' and ``Is the forecast systematically offset with respect to the observations?''.
-Statistical consistency in terms of distribution is analysed using quantile-quantile (Q-Q) plots and observation rank histograms.
+Statistical consistency in terms of distribution is analysed using quantile-quantile (Q-Q) plots and observation rank histograms (a new type of diagnostic described in detail in the Appendix).
 The coherence of the spatial structures in the forecast would require additional diagnostic tools beyond the scope of this study.

 Q-Q plots for forecasts at day 6 focus on warm temperatures during summer in Fig.~\ref{fig:consistency}(a) and on cold temperatures during winter in Fig.~\ref{fig:consistency}(c).
 For the former, both PGW and IFS forecasts can capture the observed extreme temperatures with PGW displaying a general offset consistent with the PGW bias at day 6 in Fig.~\ref{fig:surf}.
 For the latter, extremely low temperatures are not fully captured, neither by PGW nor by IFS, as already illustrated in the case study in Fig.~\ref{fig:case}.
 In Northern Europe, very low temperatures are reached closest to the ground during clear-sky nights over snow-covered regions.
 This cooling is not fully captured by IFS during the evaluated period \citep{day2020}.